The Truth About Everything

 It took me another couple of years of goofing off at school before I learned the fatal flaw in the Truth Machine idea.
 That flaw is that database searches, even with the best will and the craftiest algorithms in the world, do not take only twice as long when you have twice as much data to sift.
 They don't necessarily take four times as long - that's where the crafty coding comes in - but you're still talking about an impressive level of growth in search times.

 This means that very large databases with very large amounts of relational interconnectedness - which a Truth Machine's memory will, inescapably, have - take a long time to search.
 A whole-of-human-knowledge kind of database will take an unreasonably long time to search.
-Like, a large number of times the age of the universe, for each query, even if your fairy godmother has magically cluster-linked all of the planet's current computing power into one smoothly running ultracomputer for you.
+Like, a large number of times the age of the universe, for each query, even if your fairy godmother has magically cluster-linked all of the planet's current computing power into one smoothly-running ultracomputer for you.

-This is analogous to the chess computer problem.
+This is analogous to the chess-computer problem.
 The best modern chess programs, running on not-terribly-expensive hardware, are now playing at strong grandmaster level - and getting better.
 But the "perfect" chess computer, that just knows every possible game and simply picks moves that lead down the possible-game tree towards it winning, cannot exist.
 Well, not until we come up with computers that have a lot more bits of memory than there are particles in the universe, anyway.
 That's combinatorial explosions for you.

 Wouldn't you know it, though - maybe we are going to make that kind of computer.

-Once we've got proper quantum hardware, though, the unglamorous but ubiquitous world of databases will be turned upside down.
+If we ever manage to build proper quantum hardware, though, the unglamorous but ubiquitous world of databases will be turned upside down.
 It's been known since 1996 that a working quantum computer will be able to do database searches not in an amount of time governed by the number of records put to some power, but in an amount of time proportional to the square root of the number of records.

 This makes a big, big difference.
 It's even better than twice as many records taking twice as long to search.
 Twice as many records will, ideally, take only 1.4 times as long.